fhda-ets/uportal-config-graph/README.md

 ### Installation _(for uPortal Start_)

 **Note:** At this time, config graph is primarily designed for uPortal implementors using uPortal Start.
 Let's call it a _preferred_ requirement.
-However, if you are comfortable working with Gradle and WAR files, then it definitely can work.
+However, if you are comfortable working with Gradle and WAR files, then it definitely can work outside of uPortal start.

 1. Change into the `overlays` directory
 2. Add the config graph repository as a Git submodule: `git submodule add git@github.com:fhda-ets/uportal-config-graph.git config-graph`